North Korea says latest test part of reconnaissance satellite development | International

 North Korea says latest test part of reconnaissance satellite development

-Pyongyang says its Sunday launch was part of a reconnaissance satellite project, the South Korean Yonhap news agency reports.
+Pyongyang says its Saturday launch was part of a reconnaissance satellite project, North Korea's official Korean Central News Agency (KCNA) reports.

 - Country:

-Seoul [South Korea] February 28 (ANI/Sputnik): Pyongyang says its Sunday launch was part of a reconnaissance satellite project, the South Korean Yonhap news agency reports.
-"The DPRK National Aerospace Development Administration (NADA) and the Academy of Defence Science conducted an important test on Sunday under the plan of developing a reconnaissance satellite," the North's official Korean Central News Agency (KCNA) said as quoted by Yonhap on Monday.
+Pyongyang [North Korea], March 6 (ANI/Sputnik): Pyongyang says its Saturday launch was part of a reconnaissance satellite project, North Korea's official Korean Central News Agency (KCNA) reports.
+"The DPRK National Aerospace Development Administration (NADA) and the Academy of Defence Science conducted another important test on Saturday under the plan of developing a reconnaissance satellite," the KCNA said on Sunday, as quoted by the South Korean Yonhap news agency.

-According to KCNA, the Sunday test helped confirm the accuracy of a photographing system, a transmission system and altitude control devices.
-"The [South Korean] government will assess the implications of the latest missile launch based on an in-depth analysis of its specifications while paying close attention to North Korea's claim the test was ... aimed at developing a reconnaissance satellite," Lee Jong-joo, a spokesperson for Seoul's unification ministry, told reporters as quoted by Yonhap on Monday.
+The Saturday test helped check the reconnaissance satellite's data transmission and control systems, KCNA specified.
+On Saturday, the South Korean Joint Chiefs of Staff (JCS) said that North Korea test-fired a suspected ballistic missile from around the Sunan area in Pyongyang toward the Sea of Japan.
+The missile flew about 270 kilometres (168 miles) reaching a maximum altitude of 560 kilometres, according to the South Korean military.
+It fell outside of Japan's exclusive economic zone.

-The South Korean Joint Chiefs of Staff (JCS) said on Sunday that it detected a North Korean missile launch from in and around the Sunan area in Pyongyang at 7:52 a.m. local time (22:52 GMT on Saturday).
-The unidentified projectile, likely a ballistic missile, was fired toward the Sea of Japan, the JCS said.
-According to the South Korean military, the missile flew around 300 kilometres (186 miles) and reached a maximum altitude of 620 kilometres.
-It fell outside of Japan's exclusive economic zone, according to Japanese Defense Minister Kishi Nobuo.
+The Saturday launch was Pyongyang's ninth test since the start of this year.
+A similar launch was carried out by Pyongyang last weekend, when a ballistic missile was also test-fired from the Sunan area toward the Sea of Japan, as part of the reconnaissance satellite project, according to KCNA.
 (ANI/Sputnik)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)